Raising Clarrie Hall Dam

 Why is all of this taking so long?
 I mean this has been talked about since at least 2016, we are now 4 years on nothing.
 I am so very concern that DPI still shows that Twedd is in drought, we need our water urgently.

-Mazza asked over 3 years ago
+Mazza asked about 4 years ago

 Typically the raising of a dam, from a decision to do it to completion takes about 10 years.
 The 10 years comes from requirements to: